Blog & Recipes

 Is it normal to lose your hair on a vegan diet?

-The short answer: no. It can happen, but it should by no means be considered “normal”.
-Hair loss can be the result of any number of things – from genetics to hormone imbalances, stress, or nutritional deficiencies, whether you are following a plant-based or any
+Hair loss can be the result of any number of things – from genetics to hormone imbalances, stress, or nutritional deficiencies, whether you are following a plant-based or any other diet.

 Let’s Talk About Anti-Aging